The Pitsky is an intelligent and loyal breed, but it’s not for every dog lover. Let’s find out why and whether this mix is the one for you.

 These dogs are generally pretty healthy.
 But they’re still prone to the following diseases:

 - Hip Dysplasia — Although this condition is more common with Huskies than Pitbull Terriers, your Pitsky mix can develop it, too.
 That can cause lameness and pain due to abnormal developments in the hip joints.
 First symptoms usually appear within the first year.
 They include laziness and little willingness to run.
+You can try to help your pet with dog joint chews.

 - Hyperthyroidism — That condition is common in both Huskies and Pitbull Terriers.
 It affects metabolism by slowing it down, and it comes with rapid changes in dogs’ appetite and weight.
 Some pet owners confuse this with their dog just growing old, so you should consult with your vet if you spot the symptoms.